-If you are wondering if social media would be beneficial for you business, consider these statistics:
+If you are wondering if social media would be beneficial for your business, consider this:

 When compared to top brands that dominate the social media landscape, it may seem impossible for small businesses to compete with their elaborate campaigns and unlimited budgets.
-However contrary to many people's beliefs, social media provides an advantage for small companies.
+However, small companies can leverage social media to reach their exact target audience without over extending their budget.
 SMB's offer unique products and services to smaller groups of customers in local areas.
-Social media is an outlet for these businesses with limited resources to reach their exact target audience with a personal approach.

 Each social media platform have different demographics and engagement options.
 Once your target audience has been identified, choosing the best social networks will be simple.
 It's better to have a well-managed presence on one channel than to have neglected profiles on all of them.
 For example, if your business is image-heavy and skewed toward homeowners, look at Pinterest.
 Home Depot has earned over 488 thousand followers by posting regularly updated boards on topics like outdoor living and storage and organization.